isdidum/didum-gitbin/readme.txt

 Also to show my usage & understanding of Git, as an open-source, distributed, version control system along with its platform - GitHub.
 Hence, this repository contains current workflow tasks: projects, assignments & exercises w.r.t.
 Revature's online software training program.

-This file has been generated for documentation purposes Revised & updated on Friday, October 29, 2021
+This file has been generated for documentation purposes Revised & updated on Friday, November 05, 2021

 -----
 Didum